djmgit/Migrator/README.md

 ```
 Yep! you can see the plan both in pretty table format and json format.

 But wait, you have to make some last moment changes in your reassignment plan.
-Thats absolutely fine.
+Again, thats totally fine.
 All you need to
 do is the following:

 ```